|Nutrition Facts (per serving)|

 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 In Greek: πετιμέζι, pronounced peh-tee-MEH-zee

-- 65 pounds of white grapes (pale green on stems, or 3 gallons of green grape grape must)
+65 pounds white grapes, pale green on stems, or 3 gallons of green grape must

-Boil the must for at least one hour, until it thickens enough to coat a spoon (slow drip).
+Boil the must for at least 1 hour, until it thickens enough to coat a spoon (slow drip).

-Over time, the syrup may thicken.
-To thin, place the jar in a pot with 1-2 inches of water and warm gently (do not boil).
+- Over time, the syrup may thicken.
+To thin, place the jar in a pot with 1 to 2 inches of water and warm gently (do not boil).